lapicidae/vdr-server/README.md

 A list of VDR channel IDs is automatically created when the container is stopped and can be found in `vdr/cache/channelids.conf`.

 ### Recording Error Check
-Scan the recordings before 'VDR 2.6.0' for errors, e.g. to display them in the web interface.
+Scan the recordings before 'VDR 2.6.0' for errors (continuity counter), e.g. to display them in the web interface.
-Just put an empty file named `checkrec` into the directory of your recordings (`/vdr/recordings`).
+Just put an empty file named `checkrec` into the main directory of your recordings (`vdr/recordings`).
 The process is executed as soon as the file is created and runs until everything is checked.
+The check is done via [vdr-checkts](https://projects.vdr-developer.org/git/vdr-checkts.git/) by [eTobi](http://e-tobi.net) and the basic script comes from [MarkusE](https://www.vdr-portal.de/forum/index.php?thread/134607-alte-aufzeichnungen-fehlerhaft/&postID=1342589#post1342589).

 ## Thanks